On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: Introduction and Motivations

 for all $1 \leq t \leq n$, or simply $\widehat{\veps}_{t} = X_{t}$ when $p=0$.
 Hereafter, $\dK$ is a kernel and $(h_{n})$ is a bandwidth.
 That is, $\dK$ is a non-negative function satisfying

 and $(h_{n})$ is a positive sequence decreasing to 0.
 The so-called Parzen-Rosenblatt estimator \cite{Parzen62,Rosenblatt56} of the density $f$ is given, for all $x \in \dR$, by

-The local behavior of this empirical density has been well studied in the literature.
+The local and global behaviors of this empirical density have been well studied in the literature.
 However, for a goodness-of-fit test, we focus on the global fitness of $\widehat{f}_{n}$ to $f$ on the whole real line.
 From this viewpoint, we consider the Bickel-Rosenblatt statistic that we define as

 where $\dK_{h_{n}} = h_{n}^{-1}\, \dK(\cdot/h_{n})$, $a$ is a positive piecewise continuous integrable function and $*$ denotes the convolution operator, \textit{i.e.} $(g*h)(x) = \int_{\dR} g(x-u)\, h(u)\, \dd u$.
 A statistic of probably greater interest and easier to implement is